justinasjustinas/mlb-team-digest/README.md

 ## Example of final digest output

 Note that this was just to test the whole setup.
-Calculated metrics, such as **AVG, OBP, SLG, OPS, ERA, WHIP**, will be added soon, which means the digest itself will change as well.
+Calculated metrics, such as **AVG, OBP, SLG, OPS, ERA, WHIP**, will be added soon, which means the digest itself will be changed to use those metrics instead.

 ```
 Chicago Cubs W 5-3 vs St. Louis Cardinals